-- (a) Placing qualified small and minority businesses and women's business enterprises on solicitation lists; - (b) Ensuring that small and minority businesses and women's business enterprises are solicited whenever they are potential sources; - (c) Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority businesses and women's business enterprises; - (d) Establishing delivery schedules, where the requirements of the contract permit, which encourage participation by small and minority businesses and women's business enterprises; and - (e) Using the services and assistance of the U.S. Small Business Administration, the Minority Business Development Agency of the U.S. Department of Commerce, and State and local governmental small business agencies.
+(a) Placing qualified small and minority businesses and women's business enterprises on solicitation lists; (b) Ensuring that small and minority businesses and women's business enterprises are solicited whenever they are potential sources;

+(c) Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority businesses and women's participation by small and minority businesses and women's business enterprises;

+(d) Establishing delivery schedules, where the requirements of the contract permit, which encourage participation by small and minority businesses and women's business enterprises; and

+(e) Using the services and assistance of the U.S. Small Business Administration, the Minority Business Development Agency of the U.S. Department of Commerce, and State and local governmental small business agencies.